vphantom/bwt/README.md

 ### Refreshing

-Issue new web tokens when payload data changed or when at least 20% of the expiration time has elapsed.
+Issue new web tokens only when payload data changed or when at least 20% of the expiration time has elapsed.

-## ACKNOWLEDGEMENTS
+## ACKNOWLEDGMENTS

 Graph X Design Inc. https://www.gxd.ca/ sponsored part of this project.